eclipse-archived/codewind-docs/docs/_documentations/troubleshooting.md

    - In VS Code, use the `Remove Codewind Images` command.
    - In Eclipse, use the `Uninstall` action.

-If removing the images with the IDE fails, try to remove them with the Docker command line instead:
+If removing the images with the IDE fails, remove them with the Docker command line instead:
 1. Stop Codewind.
 2. Use `docker image ls` to identify the Codewind images.
 3. Then, enter `docker image rm` to remove them.